7 Tips for a Secure Cannabis Facility and Compliance

 • The cannabis industry faces unique security risks, including theft, burglary, and employee misconduct, due to the high value of cannabis products and the fact that the industry operates primarily in cash.

-• Compliance with Security regulations is mandatory and non-compliance could lead to fines and restrictions, suspension, or even revocation of your cannabis business license.
+• Compliance with security regulations is mandatory and non-compliance could lead to fines and restrictions, suspension, or even revocation of your cannabis business license.
 The range of penalties depends on mitigating and aggravating circumstances.

 • Implementing robust security measures can help you create a safe and secure environment to protect your employees, customers, and assets.